Key takeaways

 Legal and intellectual property (IP) protection

-OEM deals are fertile ground for IP disputes, especially when you’re working across borders.
-It gets even messier in jurisdictions like China, where a first-to-file trademark system grants rights to the first applicant, regardless of prior use.
-In such environments, issues like trademark squatting or unauthorized production by the OEM are common.
+OEM deals are fertile ground for IP disputes, especially across borders.
+In jurisdictions like China, a first-to-file trademark system grants rights to the first applicant regardless of prior use.
+Trademark squatting and unauthorized production by the OEM are common risks in these environments.

-That’s why it’s essential to trademark your products early and include airtight IP clauses in your agreement.
+That's why it's essential to trademark your products early and include airtight IP clauses in your agreement.
 From tooling ownership and design files to packaging and source code, every asset needs to be clearly accounted for.
-Also, ensure your agreement is enforceable under the OEM’s local laws.
+Ensure your agreement is enforceable under the OEM's local laws.

 Compliance and regulations

-Some industries (like defense, aviation, and healthcare) have strict regulations that require traceability, certifications, or approved vendor lists.
-A good example is the U.S. Coast Guard case, where the agency tried to require bidders to hold an OEM license.
-Though the court struck it down for being overly restrictive, it still shows how OEM credentials can affect eligibility for certain contracts.
+Some industries — defense, aviation, healthcare — have strict regulations requiring traceability, certifications, or approved vendor lists.
+A good example is the U.S. Coast Guard case where the agency tried to require bidders to hold an OEM license.
+Though the court struck it down for being overly restrictive, it illustrates how OEM credentials can affect eligibility for certain contracts.

-If your product needs regulatory approval like the European Medicines Agency (EMA) and Food and Drug Administration (FDA), your OEM’s processes and materials must comply.
+If your product needs regulatory approval from bodies like the FDA or the European Medicines Agency, your OEM's processes and materials must comply.
 Your agreement should reflect these standards and allow for audits or documentation review.

 Financial planning and pricing strategy